Camelomecia: Descriptions

-Similar to the C. janovitzi gyne is the Camelomecia species gyne described, but the mandibles are slightly more elongated then the holotype gyne.
+Similar to the C. janovitzi gyne is the Camelomecia species gyne described, but the mandibles are slightly more elongated than the holotype gyne.
 Additionally the labrum has fewer setae on the lateral and frontal edges, and the side edges are darkened and clypeus has a rear margin that spans the full width of the head with the face being flattened dorsally.
 The propodium has a flat face on the back side and small spines, in contrast to the C. janovitzi gyne, which has a rounded propodium with a flattened front face.
 Due to the differences the specimen was assigned to Camelomecia, but not placed into C. janovitzi or a new species.

 An 8.5 mm winged male was described as a possible Camelomecia specimen based on the similarities in wing veination and mandible structures.
 The wings are shortened, the forewings being about 4.96 mm and the hindwings 3.96 mm.
 There are a total of fourteen hamuli on the hindwings, all but one located towards the wing tip, with the last just to the base side of the Rs vein.
 The forewings have a very large parallelogram shaped DC cell and a DC2 cell, which is not seen in wings of Sphecomyrma or Gerontoformica species.
 Unlike the described Camelomecia females, the male has only eleven antennae segments, and the clypeus lacks denticles, rather a brush of fine setae is present.
 The gaster has preserved and distinct conical male genitalia.